tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 The server's response is a single HTTP response using the text content type.
 The response body is formatted as JSON and refers to the success of the batch request itself, not the success of the individual transactions it contained.

-Though your upload was successful, individual transactions within the batch may have been rejected due to the format of the rows or the format of the content.
-You can query the status of these individual transactions submitted within the batch using the Batch Report API.
+You can query individual transactions from a batch through the Batch Payment Report API and the Report API.

 The response object contains a "code" property" indicating the success of the request.
 This will be a number between 1 and 23, inclusive, where "1" indicates success.
 It has a "message" property with a description of the code.
 It also has a "process_date" property indicating the date that the batch will be sent to bank to begin processing.